lucamug/elm-starter/README.md

 http://localhost:8000/src-elm-starter/Application.elm

-## Meta-data
+## Globally available objects

+There are three global objects available

+### `ElmStarter`

-The global object `ElmStarter` contain metadata about the app:
+`ElmStarter` contain metadata about the app:
 ```
-{ commit: "abf04f3"
+{ commit: "abf04f3"   // coming from git
-, branch: "master"
+, branch: "master"    // coming from git
-, env: "dev"
+, env: "dev"          // can be "dev" or "prod"
-, version: "0.0.5"
+, version: "0.0.5"    // coming from package.json
-, versionElmStart: "0.0.12"
 }
 ```

 This data is also available in Elm through Flags.

+### `ElmApp`

-`ElmApp` is another global object that is the handle of the Elm app.
+`ElmApp` is another global object that contains the handle of the Elm app.

+### `Elm`

+This is the object exposed by the compiler used to initialize the application.